pmariglia/showdown/README.md

 Showdown decides which move to make by first simulating all possible transpositions for 2 turns.
 An evaluation function is used to score each combination of moves and a decision is made about which the best move(s) are.

+The decision logic is not deterministic.
+The same state could result in two different decisions if evaluated twice.

 Most aspects of Pokémon are accounted for, such as:

 1. Damage Rolls